sagarjaink/apify-mcp-server/README.md

 - **⾕ MCP Server Stdio** – Local server available via standard input/output (stdio).

-If can also interact with the MCP server using chat-like UI with 💬 [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client)
+It can also interact with the MCP server using chat-like UI with 💬 [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client)

 # 🎯 What does Apify MCP server do?